aavash07/project-management/README.md

   * jwt for token validation
   * ruby-enum for enum helper
   * jbulder for serializing objects
+  * rubocop for syntax and formatting code
+  * rspec for unit testing
+  * shoulda-matchers for one-liners to test common Rails functionality
+  * faker a library for generating fake data
 - API modification

   * None
 - Steps to run server

   Prerequisites: